What Are The Benefits Of Using Sunscreen Without Benzene?

 Does this mean you should rid yourself of sunscreen altogether?
 Absolutely not!
 It just means that you need to find a mineral sunscreen with the right ingredients that are tested and proven safe for you and the environment.

 We think we have just what you’re looking for!
-Our Sheer Mineral Sunscreen Spray, SPF 50 is kid- and reef-safe!
+Our Sheer Mineral Sunscreen Spray, SPF 50 is kid friendly and environmentally friendly!

 Our hypoallergenic formula uses organic aloe vera and calendula to moisturize and soothe your family’s skin while protecting it from the sun.
-What’s more, it’s made with the 100% mineral ingredients non-nano zinc oxide and titanium oxide, leaving oxybenzone and octinoxate behind.
+What’s more, it’s made with the 100% mineral ingredients zinc oxide and titanium dioxide, leaving oxybenzone and octinoxate behind.

 To dive even deeper into choosing a safe and effective sunscreen, keep reading and find out what to look for and what to avoid when shopping for sun protection.